kellytran3k/kellytran3k.github.io/_pages/about.md

 it's what i mostly listen to when i code lol. the combination of bubble gum pop and not understanding the lyrics is quite euphoric.

 **tv shows**
-currently: fumetsu no anata e (to your eternity), haikkyu!!
+currently: fumetsu no anata e (to your eternity), attack on titan

 </div>